hjanoti/MY_EDHUB-website/README.md

-# MY EDUHUB
+# MY EDHUB

-MY EDUHUB is an educational platform that offers a variety of online courses to help you learn new skills in web development, programming, and more.
+MY EDHUB is an educational platform that offers a variety of online courses to help you learn new skills in web development, programming, and more.

 ## Website Link

-You can access the live website here: [MY EDUHUB](https://myedhub.netlify.app/)
+You can access the live website here: [MY EDHUB](https://myedhub.netlify.app/)

 ## Features